Opera Nova Bydgoszcz: History

 Bydgoszcz Opera Festival was born in 1994, associated with the difficulties to achieve the project of the Opera Nova building started in 1973.
-From 17 to 30 April 1994, the best troupes of Polish opera performed on the unfinished opera stage - Poznan, Lodz and Warsaw, Warsaw Chamber Opera, but also Askold Makarov Theatre Ballet of Saint Petersburg.
+From 17 to 30 April 1994, the best troupes of Polish opera performed on the unfinished opera stage – Poznań, Łódź and Warsaw, Warsaw Chamber Opera, but also Askold Makarov Theatre Ballet of Saint Petersburg.

 All sessions were held in a harsh scenery of bare walls, and the audience was set in 500 wooden chairs borrowed from the military.
 The numerous audience which came to this unusual event rewarded the artists and the direction, creating a sublime festival.
 The almost eerie musical environment became one of the main strength of the event.
 It received a positive welcome from the artists and the audience, and provided a nationwide publicity for Bydgoszcz opera stage.
 The festival had reached its main goal: to stop a 20-year long procrastination in the construction of the opera house.

 The success of subsequent editions exceeded organizers' expectations: tickets were sold out long before the first day.
 With such possibilities, added to the new scene of Bydgoszcz opera house, it was possible to create large-scale performances of opera and ballet.
 For instance: